 More exercise and a diet that is low in saturated fats and sugars will help.
 Your doctor will help you adjust your diet as you work to lower your triglyceride levels.

 Next, you may need to take medications to help.
 Medications include fibrates, niacin, or omega-3 fatty acids.
+In patients with severe hypertriglyceridemia, a fibrate should be used as a first-line agent.
 Sometimes a statin, a drug used to lower LDL cholesterol levels, can help decrease triglycerides.
+These drugs should be prescribed and monitored by your healthcare provider.

 While medications can help and are sometimes needed, lifestyle changes are always the healthier way to treat triglyceride problems.
 Talk to your doctor about the risks and benefits of medications and the way you can change your lifestyle to support healthier triglyceride levels.
 In the end, you will improve many areas of your life, from your weight to your cholesterol levels, with this attention to your lifestyle choices.